+2013 \$ 2012 \$

-2012 \$ 2011 \$ Accumulated funds at 1 January 457,032 455,488 Transfer from retained earnings in relation to: Maestro's Circle donations Transfer to retained earnings in relation to: - 256,000 Maestro's Circle expenses (457,032) (254,456) Accumulated funds at 31 December - 457,032
+Accumulated reserves at 1 January - 457,032

+Transfer from retained earnings in relation to: Maestro's Circle donations Transfer to retained earnings in relation to: Magazina's Circle symposium.
+190,000 230,000

+Maestro's Circle expenses Accumulated reserves at 31 December (190,000) (687,032)

+Accumulated reserves at 51 December

 The Maestro's Circle Reserve was created in 2009 to assist with the costs associated with special activities planned by the incoming Principal Conductor and Artistic Advisor, Mr Vladimir Ashkenazy.
-The Maestro's Circle expenses reflect the net expenditure associated with gala concert activities, other recordings and new music compositions during the course of Mr Ashkenazy's tenure with the orchestra in the period 2009 to 2012.
+The Maestro's Circle expenses reflect the net expenditure associated with gala concert activities, other recordings and new music compositions during the course of Mr Ashkenazy's tenure with the orchestra in the period 2009 to 2013.